 - Conduct regular reviews of the security program and update as necessary.

-Law firms, like any other business, are subject to breach notification laws, and many of them have pre-breach security program requirements.
-A firm will be in a far superior position with its clients, its state bar and any regulators that may become involved if it can show that (1) its security program is aligned with best practices, (2) its management is engaged, (3) it is complying with its policies and procedures, and (4) tools are deployed to detect malware and criminal behavior.
+Like any other business, law firms are subject to breach notification laws, and many have pre-breach security program requirements.
+A firm will be in a far superior position with its clients, its state bar, and any regulators that may become involved if it can show that (1) its security program is aligned with best practices, (2) its management is engaged, (3) it is complying with its policies and procedures, and (4) tools are deployed to detect malware and criminal behavior.

 RESPONDING TO AN INCIDENT

 Having a well-rehearsed incident response plan is critical.
-It must specify who will be notified, within what time frame, what documentation must be kept, who is designated to speak about the incident and who has authority to make certain decisions about the investigation.
+It must specify who will be notified, within what time frame, what documentation must be kept, who is designated to speak about the incident, and who has the authority to make certain decisions about the investigation.
 Serious incidents require specialized assistance from cyber forensic experts and careful documentation to preserve evidence.
-Even if the event did not trigger a breach law, a law firm’s decision to cover up an incident can be a dangerous strategy.
+Even if the event did not trigger a breach of law, a law firm’s decision to cover up an incident could be a dangerous strategy.

 New commentary to Rule 1.1 of the Model Rules of Professional Conduct requires attorneys to “keep abreast of changes in the law and its practice, including the benefits and risks associated with relevant technology.”
 Model Rule 1.6(c), on the confidentiality of client communications, acknowledges that disclosures can happen by providing: (c) A lawyer shall make reasonable efforts to prevent the inadvertent or unauthorized disclosure of, or unauthorized access to, information relating to the representation of a client.

-Thus, Rules 1.1 and 1.6 may allow a law firm to avoid an ethics violation stemming from a breach if it has acted in a competent manner (e.g., having a strong security program) to protect its client data from disclosure.
+Thus, Rules 1.1 and 1.6 may allow a law firm to avoid an ethics violation stemming from a breach if it has acted competently (e.g., having a strong security program) to protect its client data from disclosure.

-Accordingly, a strong security program may help shield a firm from an ethics violation caused by not appropriately protecting client data, and it may help them beat a negligence charge, but it has no impact on the Rule’s requirement to inform clients of security incidents.
+Accordingly, a strong security program may help shield a firm from an ethics violation caused by not appropriately protecting client data, and it may help them beat a negligence charge.
+Still, it does not impact the Rule’s requirement to inform clients of security incidents.
 A good security program does, however, reduce the likelihood that such a painful conversation will have to take place.
 Altogether, it is clear that an up-to-date security program is the best defense that a law firm can have.
 Whether large or small, taking measures to establish a strong security posture is not only the right thing to do, it’s the ethical thing to do.
-It may help save the firm cases, clients and its reputation.
+It may help save the firm cases, clients, and reputation.